Updating Results

 Earth scientists are essential to resources and environmental industries and use sophisticated techniques for the analysis of earth and planetary materials.
 Environmental scientists apply their expertise in physical and biological sciences to generate innovative and sustainable solutions to environmental issues.

-In this major, you will study Earth dynamics and its relationships with environmental science.
+In this major you will study Earth dynamics and its relationships with environmental science.
 You'll gain the skill sets for careers involved in monitoring the impacts of industrial, urban, mining and agricultural development; measuring and analysing pollutants; and developing conservation and management plans.

 Engineering Science

-This major explores the role of an engineer and teaches you the fundamental principles of various engineering fields, giving you a pathway to your preferred engineering career.
 Once you have completed your course, you'll have the theoretical knowledge and practical, problem-solving skills to devise solutions for complex engineering challenges in society.

 Physical Sciences